Start9Labs/start-os/README.md

 EmbassyOS can be built from source, for personal use, for free.
 A detailed guide for doing so can be found [here](https://github.com/Start9Labs/embassy-os/blob/master/BuildGuide.md).

-## :heart: Contributing
-To contribute to the development of EmbassyOS, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).

 ## UI Screenshots
 <img src="assets/EmbassyOS.png" alt="Embassy Services" width="100%">